statycc/loop-fission/utilities/rose-check/readme.md

 We use [ROSE compiler](http://rosecompiler.org/) to automatically transform and parallelize benchmarks, for comparison.
 Performing any of these steps requires building the compiler [from source](https://github.com/rose-compiler/rose).
-Build instructions are in the [Rose wiki](https://github.com/rose-compiler/rose/wiki).
+Build instructions are in the [ROSE wiki](https://github.com/rose-compiler/rose/wiki).

 After that we apply the [LoopProcessor](https://github.com/rose-compiler/rose/blob/dab37577feb8eb129c8fc15f6972222c03171c9f/tutorial/LoopProcessor.C) tool to transform loops and [AutoPar](https://github.com/rose-compiler/rose/blob/dab37577feb8eb129c8fc15f6972222c03171c9f/projects/autoParallelization/autoPar.C) to parallelize them.

 Note that loop and parallelization transformations are applied to the entire file[^1].
-This tends to break the structure expected by the timing utilities, and prevents benchmarking the transformed file, unless the original template is restored.
-Therefore we must reverse the transformations applied to the templating code around benchmark kernel (the specific region of interest).
-As the last step we need to extract the kernel transformed by ROSE, and substitute it back in the original benchmark template.
+This breaks the structure expected by the timing utilities and prevents benchmarking the transformed file, unless the original template code is restored.
+Therefore we must reverse the transformations applied to the templating code around benchmark kernel.
+As the last step we need to extract the kernel transformed by ROSE, and substitute it back into the original benchmark template.

 The rest of this guide details the ROSE compiler operations.
 It includes examples to help verify the expected behavior in each step.

----

-### Loop Transformation
+## Loop Transformation

 **Test program**: [dgemvT.C](https://github.com/rose-compiler/rose/blob/dab37577feb8eb129c8fc15f6972222c03171c9f/tests/roseTests/loopProcessingTests/dgemvT.C)